electrovir/gamepad-poc/README.md

     ```
     navigator.getGamepads()[0].vibrationActuator.playEffect('dual-rumble', {duration: 1000, strongMagnitude: 1, weakMagnitude: 1}).then(result => console.log(result)).catch(error => console.error(error))
     ```
-8. If you play around with multiple browsers accessing the same controller, _this_ browser often loses the ability to read axis values (buttons still work).
+8. If you play around with multiple browsers accessing the same controller, Safari browser often loses the ability to read axis values (buttons still work).
+Disconnecting and reconnecting the controller fixes this.
 9. In Safari, the `-` button is super laggy and the screen recording button does not get picked up at all.
+(Sometimes these buttons try to trigger Safari screen recording.)
 10. Safari does not support haptic feedback (rumbling) at all.
 11. Safari will stop reading inputs (I'm guessing it pauses `requestAnimationFrame`) when it's not the focused app (in the background).
 Other browsers will continue to update.
+12. Chromium browsers restrict controller connections to a max of 4.

 ## Naming